Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase transition: Numerical Results

 In Fig.\ref{fig3}.A the electric conductivity $\sigma^{11}$ as a function of the size of the horizon $z_h$ is presented for different values of anisotropy parameter $\nu$ and zero magnetic field $c_B=0$.
 The asymptotic behaviour near $z_h=0$ is plotted in dashed curves and given by the following expression

 One can see that around zero $z_h$, this power law exhibits two different regimes for $\nu$ below and above $\approx 1.457$.
-For small anisotropy, we have diverging at the origin, monotonically decreasing $\sigma^{11}$, and for bigger $\nu$, the conductivity becomes monotonously increasing.
+For small anisotropy ($\nu<1.457$), we have diverging at the origin and monotonically decreasing $\sigma^{11}$.
+For large anisotropy ($\nu>1.457$), the conductivity becomes monotonously increasing.
 Later this feature will give rise to peculiar thermodynamic properties of DC conductivity.

 In Fig.\ref{fig3}.B the dependence of electric conductivity $\sigma^{11}$ on the temperature $T$ for $\mu=0$ and different values of anisotropy parameter $\nu$ is shown in logarithmic coordinates.
 In this case the electric conductivity $\sigma^{11}$ exists only in a certain temperature range due to phase transitions structure \cite{Arefeva:2020vae}.
-For $\mu=0$ the phase transition is the Hawking-Page phase transition between AdS black hole and thermal AdS.
-For any non-zero chemical potential there is a phase transition between small and large black holes (BB phase transition).
-For any chemical potential, $\sigma$ is defined for any temperature in the AdS black hole, unlike for the zero chemical potential case.
-For $T<T_{HP}$ $\sigma$ should be calculated in thermal AdS. $\sigma^{11}$ on this plot are presented for calculations in the AdS black hole.
+The Hawking-Page transition points are the leftmost points of curves when chemical potential is zero.
+For temperatures below the Hawking-Page transition, the conductivity should be calculated in thermal AdS. $\sigma^{11}$ on this plot is presented for calculations in the AdS black hole.
 We expect a phase transition at $T=T_{HP}$.
 The blue dot-dashed line presents the Hawking-Page phase transition points.
 Dashed lines represent values of $\sigma^{11}$ calculated in thermodynamically unstable phase.

-In Fig.\ref{fig:4} the dependence of $\sigma^{11}$ on the temperature $T$ is presented for different values of magnetic field's parameter $c_B$ and chemical potential $\mu$; here $\nu =1$.
-For certain parameters we can see the jumps of the conductivity.
-They are designated by double-headed arrows which connect two branches of stable phase.
-Though jumps are located close to each other, they occur at different temperatures, meaning the phase transition point moves as we change parameters.
-This effect is similar to the jumps for the holographic entanglement entropy in the Einstein-dilaton-Maxwell model \cite{Arefeva:2020uec}.
-The bigger the magnetic field and chemical potential, the lower the temperature of phase transition.
-However, for big enough parameters of magnetic field and chemical potential, the phase transition vanishes, and the conductivity becomes a smooth single-valued function.
-The conductivity grows up at high temperatures and may have very different shapes for temperatures under the phase transition.

-In Fig.\ref{fig:5} the dependence of $\sigma^{11}$ on the temperature $T$ is presented for $\nu = 4.5$.
-For such high anisotropy, the phase transition takes place at significantly lower temperatures.
-The key difference between this case and the isotropic one is the decreasing behaviour of conductivity at high temperatures.